davidvandebunte/davidvandebunte.gitlab.io/content/post/investigate-root-cause.md

 There may be multiple causes of the primary symptom, but most of the time you can expect a Pareto distribution and rely on the [Pareto principle][pp].

+Drawing a DAG forces reasoning in at least some observable quantities (the bubbles/covariates).
+In the language of the scientific process, causal reasoning should force the user to make testable predictions.
+Usually it encourages measuring not for its own sake (e.g. setting up instrumentation hoping new data inspires hypotheses) but for the sake of verifying a hypothesis as cheaply as possible.
+The better your theory and the more likely hypotheses you are considering, the more cheaply you can measure and experiment (see [Design of experiments][doe] below).

 The number of alternative hypotheses you should develop before moving on to new data collection will depend on the network, your prior network understanding, the stage of your investigation (including how much data you've collected), the cost of measurement (analysis), and the cost of